Double Counting Credit Hours

-Students in dual degree programs may double-count a limited number of credit hours toward the requirements of both degrees.
+Students enrolled in more than one degree may double-count a limited number of credit hours toward the requirements of both degrees.
 Double counting of credit hours for two certificate programs is not allowed.
-To request double counting, a student must complete a Dual Degree Course Election Form no later than one term prior to completing the second degree.
+To request double counting, a student must complete a Dual Degree Course Election Form (see below) no later than one term prior to completing the second degree.
 The following general guidelines apply:

 - To preserve the integrity of each degree, at least half of the minimum required credit hours for each degree must be earned in the program under a UM-Flint registration and counted solely for that degree.
 For example, a student enrolled in a 36-hour master's degree program may not apply more than a combination of 18 transfer and/or double-counted credit hours toward the UM-Flint program.